-Reading a list of facts, especially about something like cancer, can be scary.
-As you consider the information here, remember that with early screening and testing, colon cancer is preventable, treatable and beatable for anyone!
+A list of facts can be scary.
+As you consider the information here, remember that with on-time screening and timely evaluation of symptoms, colon cancer is preventable, treatable and beatable!

 About Colorectal Cancer

 - It is the third most commonly diagnosed cancer and the second leading cause of cancer death.

 - Colorectal cancer affects men and women equally, and people of all races and nationalities.

-- The 5-year relative survival rate for Stage 1 and Stage II colon cancer was 90%; the 5-year survival rate for patients diagnosed at Stage III was 70% and Stage IV was 12%.
+- The 5-year relative survival rate for stage 1 and stage II colon cancer is 90%; the 5-year survival rate for patients diagnosed at stage III is 71% and stage IV is 14%.